BetonQuest/BetonQuest/docs/Documentation/Variables-List.md

 ## Objective: `objective`

 Using this variable you can display a property of an objective.
-The first argument is an ID of the objective as defined in _objectives.yml_ (not the type).
+The first argument is an ID of the objective as defined in the _objectives_ section (not the type).
 Make sure that the player has this objective active or it will be replaced with nothing ("").
 Second argument is the name of a property you want to display.
 All properties are described in "Objectives List" chapter.

 !!! example
     `%objective.kill_zombies.left%`